joelicious/artemis-oauth2-login-module/README.md

 In this project, an OAuth2 Login Module is created to demonstrate this capability.

 To use this module, build the project and then copy to ${ARTEMIS_HOME}/lib.
-To invoke the module via the ${BROKER_HOME}/etc/login.config file.
+It then can be invoked by updating the  ${BROKER_HOME}/etc/login.config file.